Arachnid/uscc/index.md

  - July 31, 2017: Submissions close
  - September 1, 2017 or before: Winners announced

+# Frequently Asked Questions

+## Why are you doing this?

+Writing secure code is as much about behaving in a way users expect as it is about the technical aspects of software engineering, and 'hacking' is as much about exploiting differences between expected behaviour and real behaviour as it is about finding an exploiting bugs.
+We want to highlight this discrepancy, and make people think hard about how things _actually_ work.
+In the process, we hope people will learn more about writing secure software, and establish new guidelines and best practices to help reduce the risk of 'underhanded' coding adversely affecting a real project.

+## Are you encouraging people to be evil or underhanded?

+No - quite the reverse.
+Our goal is to highlight anti-patterns in smart contract development, so people are more aware of and can avoid the pitfalls when writing and reviewing smart contract code.

 # Judges

 Judging this first contest are: